Monuments to Enid's aviation pioneers are many, and the one that most exemplifies the pioneer spirit is the memorial to Lt. I. A. (Bert) Woodring.

 First Municipal in State

 Enid was the first city of Oklahoma to vote bonds for a municipality owned airport.
 The issue carried by a three-to-one majority.
-The airport has railroad trackage, is on a pave highway, has electric power facilites and other conveniences essential to the establishment of an airplane factory.
+The airport has railroad trackage, is on a pave highway, has electric power facilities and other conveniences essential to the establishment of an airplane factory.

 To contact the Woodring Airport: